Bovril: History

 In 1870, in the Franco-Prussian War, Napoleon III ordered one million cans of beef to feed his troops.
 The task of providing this went to John Lawson Johnston, a Scottish butcher living in Canada.
 Large quantities of beef were available across the British Dominions and South America, but transport and storage were problematic.
 Therefore, Johnston created a product known as 'Johnston's Fluid Beef', later called Bovril, to meet Napoleon's needs.
 By 1888, over 3,000 UK public houses, grocers and dispensing chemists were selling Bovril.
 In 1889, Bovril Ltd was formed to develop Johnston's business further.

+The headquarters and factory at 148-166 Old Street in the City of London, designed by H. V. Lanchester and E. A. Rickards.
+It was demolished in the 1970s.

 During the 1900 Siege of Ladysmith in the Second Boer War, a Bovril-like paste was produced from horsemeat within the garrison.
 Nicknamed Chevril (a portmanteau of cheval, French for horse, and Bovril) it was made by boiling down horse or mule meat to a jelly and serving it as a tea-like mixture.
 Bovril also produced concentrated, pemmican-like dried beef as part of the British Army emergency field ration during the war.
 The ration came in the form of a pocket-sized tin can that contained the beef on one half alongside a dried cocoa drink on another half.
 The dried beef could be eaten alone, or mixed with water to create a beef tea.